opnfv/vineperf/docs/testing/developer/devguide/design/vswitchperf_design.rst

 ---------------------------------

 ViNePerf uses external tools like Open vSwitch and Qemu for execution of testcases.
-These tools may be downloaded and built automatically (see :ref:`vsperf-installation-script`) or installed manually by user from binary packages.
+These tools may be downloaded and built automatically (see :ref:`vineperf-installation-script`) or installed manually by user from binary packages.
 It is also possible to use a combination of both approaches, but it is essential to correctly set paths to all required tools.
 These paths are stored within a PATHS dictionary, which is evaluated before execution